-This test case applies to all types of NR UE release 15 and forward that supports FR2 2UL CA.
+This test case applies to all types of NR UE release 15 and forward that supports FR2 2UL CA and PC1.

+Note: For PC2, PC3 and PC4 no test points are specified since A-MPR is always smaller than MPRC_CA.

 6.5A.3.3.1.3 Minimum conformance requirements